 - What conditions will be attached to a licence?In November 2014, we adopted the Model Conditions for Pet Vending Licensing produced by Chartered Institute of Environmental Health (CIEH).
 The pet shop licence holder will have to comply with the conditions at all times.
 The conditions cover accommodation requirements, the welfare of the animals, fire precautions and the prevention of the spread of infectious diseases.
-Details of pet shop licence conditions (pdf, 176kb) include accommodation, welfare and fire precautions and we can impose additional conditions for individual premises. that we impose must be complied with specific to the type of animal for sale.
+Additional conditions must be complied with specific to the type of animal for sale.

 - How long does a licence last?A licence shall according to the applicants' requirements relate to the year in which it is granted or to the next following year.
 A licence year operates from 1 January to 31 December, however, you can apply at any time during that period.
 Licence holders will receive a written reminder from us prior to the expiry of their licence.
 Licences must be renewed prior to their expiry if the premises are to continue as a pet shop.